cbare/cbare.github.io/_drafts/2021-12-12-code-review-checklist.md

 - Clean up
   - opened resources get closed; use finally
 - Logging
+  - Log errors and very sparsely to INFO.
-- Security
+- [Security][3]
   - Sanitize inputs
   - If I was trying to steal data, how might I exploit this code?

 ## Style points

-[Idiomatic use of the language][11] results in elegant and efficient solutions.
-Points of style can be a great topic for code review, especially if you're in that awkward intermediate stage and you've got access to someone with years of expertise.
+[Idiomatic use of a programming language][11] results in elegant and efficient solutions.
+Points of style can be a great topic for code review, lifting intermediate level skills toward expertise.

 On the other hand, don't fight the style wars.
 We all love beautiful code.
 But my aesthetic isn't necessarily yours.
-There are few lower value activities than convening the committee to write company style guide.
-Adopt standards like [gofmt][6] or [Black][7] and forget about it.
+You can convene the committee to write style guide and zealously flame-broil your colleagues over every violation, or adopt standards like [gofmt][6] or [Black][7] and forget about it.

 ## What is good code?

-There's a lot of advice out there about what it means for code to be well-factored.
-Your mileage may vary.
+There's a lot of advice out there about what makes for good or bad code, what it means to be well-factored, most of it well-intended, some of it occasionally useful.
 Popular heuristics include:

-- Code to an interface
-- Favor composition over inheritance
 - [SOLID][12]
 - YAGNI
 - [Code smells][13]
+- Favor composition over inheritance
+- Code to an interface

 Simplicity deserves special mention.
 A simpler implementation will allow us to deploy working code and start getting feedback sooner.
 We can always iterate based on feedback to fix rough spots and add features.
-Rich Hickey's thoughts on
+You won't regret giving a listen to [Rich Hickey's thoughts][14] on the topic.

-A programming language provides primitives, means of combination, and means of abstraction, according to [SICP][10].
-When looking at any piece of code, consider which of the available means were chosen and why.
-Immutable data and pure functions are easy to reason about.
-These should be our first choices.
+Programming languages provide primitives, means of combination, and means of abstraction, according to [SICP][10].
+When looking at any piece of code, take note of which of the available means were chosen and why.
+Immutable data and pure functions are easy to reason about and should generally be our first choices.
 I write way fewer classes than I used to.
+Your mileage may vary.

+As developers, we're proud of our work.
+Executives, PMs, and customers don't care, so, it's nice to show off a little to someone who gets it.
+Don't forget to give your fellow code-monkey some props for pretty code or a clever hack.

-## Other checklists for code review
+## Other code review checklists

 - [mgreiler][2]
 - [Codementor][4]